Suprapubic catheter careSPT

 Your catheter will make it easier for you to drain your bladder and avoid infections.
 You will need to make sure it is working properly.
 You will also need to know how to change it.
 You will need to change it every 4 to 6 weeks.

 You can learn how to change your catheter in a sterile (very clean) way.
 After some practice, it will get easier.
-Your doctor will change it for you the first time.
+Your health care provider will change it for you the first time.

 Sometimes family members, a nurse, or others may be able to help you change your catheter.

-Your doctor will give you a prescription to buy special catheters at a medical supply store.
-Other supplies you will need are sterile gloves, a catheter pack, syringes, sterile solution to clean with, gel such as K-Y Jelly or Surgilube (do NOT use Vaseline), and a drainage bag.
-Your doctor may also give you medicine for your bladder.
+You will get a prescription to buy special catheters at a medical supply store.
+Other supplies you will need are sterile gloves, a catheter pack, syringes, sterile solution to clean with, gel such as K-Y Jelly or Surgilube (DO NOT use Vaseline), and a drainage bag.
+You may also get medicine for your bladder.